codecraftersknust/team44/README.md

 This project pushed us to our limits, but seeing how much we've accomplished *fills us with pride and excitement* for what's next.
 Through countless hours of problem-solving, *we gained hands-on experience with various communication protocols, hardware integration, and complex system design.* Every challenge became an opportunity to learn, and every setback taught us something new. *While the road was tough*, the knowledge we've gained and the skills we've developed made every moment worthwhile.
 We're walking away not just with a functional robot, but with **invaluable engineering experience** that will serve us far beyond this competition.

 ## Special Thanks
 We are deeply grateful to the **Responsible AI Lab** at KNUST for their generous funding and equipment support that made this project possible.
 Our sincere appreciation also goes to the KNUST **College of Engineering Innovation Center** for providing us with workspace and resources for our practice sessions.
-We'd like to thank the **Center for Scientific and Industrial Research - Institute for Scientific and Technological Information** for their invaluable guidance and support throughout this journey.
+We'd like to thank the **Council for Scientific and Industrial Research - Institute for Scientific and Technological Information** for their invaluable guidance and support throughout this journey.
 Finally, we couldn't have done this without the patience and encouragement of our **friends and families**, who supported us through countless late nights and tolerated our robot taking over their spaces.